How Do Gantt Charts Make Project Managers’ Life Easier?

 Most project managers are aware of Gantt Charts that help them to increase productivity and efficiency and ensure that tasks and projects are completed on time.

 The charts can be applied to small projects and complex ones.

 What are the secrets that make the charts a powerful tool in project management?

 What is a Gantt Chart?

 A Gantt chart is a visual way to view scheduled tasks.
 The charts are widely used for planning projects of all sizes in different industries and spheres.
 It’s a useful way of showing what work is scheduled to be done on a specific day and time.
 Gantt Charts also help teams, PMs, and those who are dreaming of how to become a project manager to view the start and end dates of any project.
 All in one simple view.

 Gantt charts were named after Henry Gantt.
 People often think that he was the one who first had the idea of project planning on bar charts.

 However, it was a polish engineer Karol Adamiecki who first devised the “Gantt” chart in 1896.

-The professor Adamiecki came up with the idea of displaying processes and progress visually to make it easier to see production schedules.
+Professor Adamiecki came up with the idea of displaying processes and progress visually to make it easier to see production schedules.
 Most of his researches was connected with the steel industry.

 By the way, the first “Gantt” chart was named as the harmonogram.